Injury Prevention in Youth Athletics

 - Limit weekly and yearly participation time, limit repetitive movements (example: pitching in baseball), and schedule rest periods.
 Consider taking a break from sport every 2-3 months and participate in a variety of sports and activities.

 - Consider the physical and psychological stress of the sport, the athlete’s age and growth, and injury history.

 - Participate in preseason conditioning programs.

-- Careful monitoring of training workload including a combination of muscular strength, power, endurance, body control, stabilization, and flexibility.
+- Carefully monitor training workload including a combination of muscular strength, power, endurance, body control, stabilization, and flexibility.

 - Include warm ups and cool downs.

 - Teach athletes to listen to what their body is telling them. (“No Pain No Gain” is not always true).